-One of the most frequently asked questions I get when talking about Einstein Analytics is, “Why should I pay for additional licences when I already have standard Salesforce reports and dashboards?”
+One of the most frequently asked questions I get when talking about CRM Analytics (Einstein Analytics) is, “Why should I pay for additional licences when I already have standard Salesforce reports and dashboards?”

-This post is here to help you understand if you should invest in Einstein Analytics by looking at four common requests that standard Salesforce reporting can’t handle.
+This post is here to help you understand if you should invest in CRM Analytics by looking at four common requests that standard Salesforce reporting can’t handle.

 1 – Cross-object reporting